PFTL/website/content/blog/13_storing_data.rst

 Saving Non Numeric Data
 -----------------------
 So far we have dealt with numbers, that is why using numpy provides such a big advantage.
 However, a lot of applications need to deal with different types of data.
-Let's start with the easiest one, storing strings.
+Let's start with the easiest one: storing strings.
 There is a very popular dataset for people learning machine learning, known as the Iris Dataset.
 It consists of observations of several parameters of three different types of flowers.

-I am not going to recreate the dataset here, but I will just use the inspiration.
-Imagine you make several observations, each corresponds to a flower.
-However, not all of them are real, some were labeled as fake ones.
+I am not going to recreate the dataset here, but I will just use it as inspiration.
+Imagine you make several observations, each corresponding to a specific flower out of three options.
+However, not all of the observations are real, some were labeled as fake ones.
 We can create a file very easily, with some random data:

 .. code-block:: python